brbisheng/Econ-Stat-Methods/Readme.md

 ***
+<center>(I am updating the site from markdown to html, so many parts are unorganized for this moment, I will try to fix the issues as soon as I could.)</center>

 Recently, I started a (long-term) freelance project: Algorithms from scratch.
 This page is dedicated to implement statistical/econometric methods from scratch.
 You could also find implementation of machine learning methods [here](https://brbisheng.github.io/algorithms/).